lamblin/bayareadlschool/README.rst

 ------

 There have been some improvement and bug fixes since the last release, so we will use the latest development version from GitHub.

-The following command installs it for the current user only:
+Use ``--user`` if you installed Anaconda for all users and only want to install Theano for the current user.

 .. code-block:: bash

-  $ pip install git+git://github.com/Theano/Theano.git --user
+  $ pip install git+git://github.com/Theano/Theano.git [--user]

 .. note::